rajesh-rahul/wot-packet-analyzer/README.md

 ### What is ZLIB?

 ZLIB is a data compression library.
-It allows you to compress data to v
+Many chunks of binary data (usually pickle data) in `.wotreplay` files are compressed with ZLIB.

 ## Tech Stack